 Leprechauns (also leprecauns or lepracauns) are figures in Irish folklore who guard hidden treasure.
 Regarded as small and incredibly agile male fairies or goblins, they most often guard a pot of gold.
 Living solitary lives, a leprechaun can be a source of mischief for the unwary and they are infamous for being extremely difficult to catch or trap.
-Even if they are caught, the captor must keep them always within sight or they will not give away the location of their treasure.
+Even if they are caught, the captor must keep them always within sight or they will not give away the location of their treasure, usually a crock of gold coins.
 Leprechauns share many characteristics with more ancient creatures from Irish-Celtic and wider European mythology, but since the 19th century CE, they have risen to the dominant position of being the most recognisable symbol of Irish folklore.

 The name leprechaun is a modern anglicized word based on different spellings of an older term used in various regions of Ireland.
 For example, in Ulster the original term was luchramán, in Connacht lúracán, in Leinster luprachán (amongst others), and in Munster lurgadán (again, one of several possibilities).
 All of these words themselves derived from the medieval Middle Irish lurchopán, meaning 'small body'.